 Environmental Impact of Artificial Sweeteners

 Doesn’t it seem absurd that we use scarce resources to concoct a fake sugar, only to put it into junk food and feed it to people who are overfed anyway?
 It takes a total of 6000 calories of energy to produce 1L of diet soft drink, compared to a normal soft drink which takes only 1400 calories of energy – that’s almost a 4 times bigger carbon footprint.

-The use of aspartame also contributes to the growing trend of genetically modified crops as it is made from the fermentation of corn and soy (two of the biggest genetically modified crops (see post Genetically Modified Foods – What This Means For Your Health and The Health Of The Environment and Which Three Genetically Modified Foods Are Reaching Your Dinner Plate).
+The use of aspartame also contributes to the growing trend of genetically modified crops.
+Aspartame is made from the fermentation of corn and soy which are two of the biggest genetically modified crops (see post Genetically Modified Foods – What This Means For Your Health and The Health Of The Environment and Which Three Genetically Modified Foods Are Reaching Your Dinner Plate).

 - Plastic bottles – made from fossil-fuel,

 - Glass bottles – twice the carbon footprint thanks to heavier transportation loads,

 - Aluminum cans – not only contain the risky BPA (see post Why Is BPA Bad?
 Health and Environmental Concerns) but also contribute to the environmentally destructive aluminum mining industry which uses as much electricity as the entire continent of Africa.

 Users of artificial sweeteners believe their use can reduce their overall caloric intake which leads to weight loss.
 On the other hand, many researchers believe they have the opposite effect on weight loss.
 Several studies have shown that the use of artificial sweeteners increases hunger.
 The mechanism is thought to be through tricking your brain into thinking you are consuming calories from sweet foods, only to trigger a need to fill this void of calories.